Best Private Health Insurance in Canada (2026): Top Plans Compared

 than industry average2

-Despite its name, Manulife's ComboPlus Basic Plan is a mid-tier product.
-Unfortunately, its drug coverage doesn't match its pricing aspirations, and its dental coverage rate drops to 50% after the first $400 in eligible expenses.
+Manulife's ComboPlus Basic Plan is a highly customizable mid-tier product that may be a good match for families with children or those in need of additional mental health coverage.
+Unfortunately, its drug coverage is below average, and its dental coverage rate drops to 50% after the first $400 in eligible expenses.

 Pros